As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQ About Rockhounding in Illinois

-Sill did not find the answer to your answers about rockhounding in Illinois?
+Sill did not find the answer to your questions about rockhounding in Illinois.
 Find frequently asked questions in the section below:

 Rockhounding is legal in Illinois.
 However, you should always make sure to stay away from private lands.
 Though some places are designed for rockhounds, and they have to pay a fee or not to collect, others are off-limits or require a permit.
 Always do your research ahead of time.